413x5/mx-wcc24-rs/game-interface-contract/README.md

 - Transform deposited STONE into ORE tokens
 - Manage character upgrades and resources
 - Craft game tools (Shields and Swords) using deposited resources
+- Participate in PvP battles using their upgraded Soldiers in the Game Arena contract

 ## Contract Structure